Azure/tech-connect-migration-lab/SQL/docs/sql-mi-migration-lab-instructions.md

     Connect to your machine using user name/password provided by lab modertor.
     Do not use the username password from the resource tab.**

-2. Click on the Windows/Start button after connecting to the source server and type “**Windows PowerShell ISE**” as appears below:
+2. Click on Search Icon from Taskbar after connecting to the source server and type “**Windows PowerShell ISE**” as appears below:
     ![PowerShell_Open](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/Images/Img_PowerShell_Open.png?raw=true)

 3. Click on **File** Menu from PowerShell ISE window and select **Open** file as appears below: